-This project expands ongoing research of occupational-based secondary trauma (ST) among victim service providers in Montana.
+This two-year research project expanded ongoing research of occupational-based secondary trauma (ST) among victim service providers in Montana.
 ST is a significant problem because it impacts providers' mental and physical health, exacerbates staff turnover and shortages in providers, and decreases the efficacy of service provision for victims.
 Addressing ST is challenging.
 Determining even the prevalence of ST is not easy given correlates like historical trauma, adverse childhood experiences, and ongoing adversities, which make it difficult to disaggregate predictors, proximal symptoms, and distal outcomes.

 Previous work by this project team, along with gaps in the literature, suggests that sound epidemiological data are needed, and that longitudinal research and randomized controlled trials (RCTs) are nonexistent.
 In previous phases of this research, the team (a) collected qualitative data from a statewide victim needs assessment; (b) coauthored, with their community advisory boards (CABs), two “toolkits” that were disseminated and positively evaluated at four training retreats for providers; and (c) collected epidemiological data on ST and health from local providers.
 Lastly, (d) they completed a pilot RCT that tested feasibility and acceptability of a psychosocial intervention focused on the body’s neurophysiological response to ST and related mindfulness practices using four waves of longitudinal data collection.